epfl-ada/ada-welovepandas-webpage/Time evolution.md

 If you want to know more -> take a look at the [Seasonality](/ada-welovepandas-webpage/Seasonality)

-> [!NOTE]
+**Note:**
-> The fluctuations present in the first few years are not relevant for observation.
+The fluctuations present in the first few years are not relevant for observation.
 It is possible that the reason behind this noise is the very few users of both BeerAdvocate and RateBeer at the beginning of their existence.
 As the popularity of this websites grew, and more users started to register, the curve started to take its representative shape.

-> [!NOTE]
-> Useful information that users should know, even when skimming content.